What Can Dogs Not Eat?.. And Safe Alternatives - Natural Dog Supplements and Superfoods by Fetched

 Grapes and raisins can cause acute kidney failure in dogs, even in small quantities.
 The exact toxic substance in these fruits remains unknown.

-Symptoms: Vomiting, diarrhea, lethargy, and dehydration.
+Symptoms: Vomiting, diarrhoea, lethargy, and dehydration.

 3. Onions and Garlic